jordandalt/kegnode/README.md

 To begin, run: `npm run dev`

 ### To Do for Server:
+- [ ] Make keg deletion soft instead of hard
 - [ ] Review error handling and responses
-- [ ] Write unit tests and integration tests
-- [ ] Authentication/security for API endpoints
+- [ ] Tweak data structure and implement endpoint for "last keg kicked"
-- [ ] Prod env setup

 ## KegNode-Client

 React application/frontend client for:
-- Admin UI for keg CRUD
-- Admin UI for tap updates
-- UI for tap status (let's use sockets.io for near-real-time-updates)
-- for funzies, dataviz on keg/beer consumption patterns
+- Keg administration
+- Tap status listing

 To begin, run: `npm start`

+### To Do for Client:
+- [ ] Replace polling for tap listing with websocket listener
+- [ ] Implement "last keg kicked"
+- [ ] Consumption data visualizations